ElshodDev/Sheenam/README.md

 # Sheenam
-This is The-Standart  complient API that allows  you and your family  find comfortanble home
+This is The-Standard  compliment API that allows  you and your family  find comfortable home